jim19901103/WebTest/README.md

 20160221

--Modify the method that link to blog page, but has a bug.
+Modify the method that link to blog page, but has a bug.
--Add Marquee Block.
+Add Marquee Block.

 20160130